Become an Election Inspector (poll worker)

 The City of West Allis encourages all citizens to vote and to become involved in the election process.
 One of the most rewarding ways to contribute is to serve your community as an Election Inspector, or Poll Worker.

 Citizen involvement is essential in conducting open, accurate and fair elections.
 We hope that you will consider participating in the election process by signing up to be an election inspector.
 Generally, the City staffs the polling places with 125 election inspectors.
-For a Presidential Election, an additional 65 election inspectors are needed.
+For Presidential and other large elections, additional election inspectors are needed.
 To help you make an informed decision before applying for the position, please review the following information.

 Responsibilities of an Election Inspector